RaulAdSe/Construction_Map/backend/CLOUD_DEPLOYMENT.md

-# Cloud Deployment Guide
+# Cloud Deployment Guide with IAM Authentication

-This guide explains how to deploy the Construction Map application to Google Cloud Platform.
+This guide explains how to deploy the Construction Map application to Google Cloud Platform using IAM authentication for database access.

 ## Prerequisites